physrisk/website-source/articles/2012/teaching-math-in-a-different-way.md

 At the time there were a lot of arguments concerning the optimal player strategy.
-Some people claimed that there were no optimal strategy, because the options are equiprobable, namely 50-50.
+Some people claimed that there were no optimal strategy, because the options are equally probable, namely 50-50.
 This ought to be so, because the prize can be behind one door or another.
 Namely the choice is one of two.
-While the others made a correct notion that while the choice is one of the two, but the two options are not equiprobable!
+While the others made a correct notion that while the choice is one of the two, but the two options are not equally probable!

-Why the options are not equiprobable?
+Why the options are not equally probable?
 Note that the only important choice is the first one!
 During the first choice you have a probability of 1/3 to select the right door and 2/3 to select the wrong door.
 The second choice can be simplified to the choice of whatever you believe